ryan-story/pmpp/chapter-15/README.md

 - Frontier Vertex Centric (with and without privatization)
 - Frontier Vertex Centric with the single-block BFS optimization from section `15.7`

+You can find all of them in [bfs_parallel.cu](./code/src/bfs_parallel.cu).

-We also benchmark the performance on syntethically generated graphs using, scale free and small-world methods.
+We also benchmark the performance on synthetically generated graphs using [scale-free and small-world](./code/src/graph_generators.cu) methods.

 Compile the benchmark using